 If you have the time (and energy) it’s also helpful to make one or two lunchbox-friendly recipes at the beginning of the week.
 Muffins are easy and homemade granola or cereal bars will save you a ton of money if these are items your kids eat regularly.
 This week I made a batch of Lemon Parmesan Popcorn from the December Cooking Light and I’m planning to include this healthy, whole grain in the boys’ lunches a few times.

 Sometimes the problem with packing lunches is that we’re tired of putting the same foods in boxes day after day and our kids are tired of eating the same foods day after day.
 Shake things up with some fresh ideas!

-I’ve enjoyed the shot of inspiration I’ve been getting from two books that were released last year, Weelicious Lunches and Beating the Lunch Box Blues.
-For decorative bento ideas, I also turn to a couple of old favorites, Yum-Yum Bento Box and Hawaii’s Bento Box Cookbook (this book is currently out of print, but easy to find used).
+I’ve enjoyed the shot of inspiration I’ve been getting from three books that were released in the last few years, The Best Homemade Kids’ Lunches on the Planet, Weelicious Lunches and Beating the Lunch Box Blues.
+For decorative bento ideas, I also turn to a couple of old favorites, Yum-Yum Bento Box, Hawaii’s Bento Box Cookbook (this book is currently out of print, but easy to find used) as well as my own book, Everyday Bento: 50 Cute and Yummy Lunches to Go.
 And two books I have my eye on but haven’t picked up yet are Best Lunch Box Ever and Easy Lunchboxes – Cooking with Trader Joe’s Cookbook.